Donald Trump Calls For ‘Flying Water Tankers’ To Put Out Notre Dame Cathedral Fire In Paris

 Without Trump’s admonition, Twitter user Jeff Friedrich noted, French fireman would have certainly “lollygagged” their way to the blaze while smoking cigarettes and munching on baguettes.

-According to a New York Times report, Note Dame spokesperson André Finot confirmed that the spire started inside the cathedral’s historic spire.
+According to a New York Times report, Note Dame spokesperson André Finot confirmed that the fire started inside the cathedral’s historic spire.

 Huffington Post France reported that the fire was somehow related to the ongoing, $6.8 million renovation project underway in the historic cathedral.

-Noter Dame has gone through several periods of disrepair and restoration over the past 800 years, according to USA Today, the first taking place between 1845 and 1870, after the building had been used as a storage warehouse during the French Revolution.
+Notre Dame has gone through several periods of disrepair and restoration over the past 800 years, according to USA Today, the first taking place between 1845 and 1870 after the building had been used as a storage warehouse during the French Revolution.